kauly/the-uploader/README.md

 yarn install
 ```

-Then start the development server:
+Before start the development server make sure that you have a `.env` file with the same variables present at the `env.example`.

 ```
 yarn redwood dev
 ```

+*PS: This project was developed and test against a Cloudflare R2 bucket.*